cczona/minimagick/README.md

 * To piece together MiniMagick commands is to refer to the [Mogrify Documentation](http://www.imagemagick.org/script/mogrify.php).
 For instance you can use the `-flop` option as `image.flop`.
 * Operations on a MiniMagick image tend to happen in-place as `image.trim`, whereas RMagick has both copying and in-place methods like `image.trim` and `image.trim!`.
-* Top open files with MiniMagick you use `MiniMagick::Image.open` as you would `Magick::Image.read`.
+* To open files with MiniMagick you use `MiniMagick::Image.open` as you would `Magick::Image.read`.
 To open a file and directly edit it, use `MiniMagick::Image.new`.

 ## Windows Users